guosamuel/progressing-forward-front-end/README.md

 ***Note: The picture already has some information populated from seed data.
 When a new project is created, it will look slightly different.***

 Every project will have three buttons.
-These are "Add Collaborator(s)", "Show Edit Project Form: _Name of the Project_", and "Show _Name of the Project_ Task(s)".
+These are "Add Collaborator(s)", "Show Edit Project Form: _Project Name_", and "Show _Project Name_ Task(s)".

 #### Add Collaborator(s)